 Shipping the raw materials needed to make a mattress has also become more expensive.
 Something mattress consumers may have overlooked is that there are several points in time where the mattress will be transported by diesel trucks.
 Trucks operating on fuel costing at the time of this deadline around $4.00 a gallon when just a couple of years ago fuel was 1/3 that price.

 It’s also important to understand that transporting by truck takes place throughout several different points of mattress production.
 It starts with the raw materials being shipped to the factory for assembly, from the factory to the retailer, and from the retailer to the customer’s bedroom.
 Some might joke that these mattresses already have a lot of mileage on them.

 This new law forced many smaller manufactures to shut their doors when they were unable to comply with the required performance standards.
 This has resulted in fewer competitors in the mattress manufacturing industry.
-The governments new mattress standards were designed to limit the heat discharge during a mattress fire and save approximately 350 lives a year.
-The additional costs forced many of smaller mattress manufacturers out of business.
-With less competition giant mattress companies have greater rule over the mattress industry and are able to make more money for their investors.
+The government’s new mattress standards were designed to limit the heat discharge during a mattress fire and save approximately 350 lives a year.
+The additional costs forced many smaller mattress manufacturers out of business.
+With less competition, giant mattress companies have greater rules over the mattress industry and are able to make more money for their investors.

-With demand running high and supply running low it is no wander we keep seeing steel prices rising so fast.
-Most mattresses and box springs consist of approximately 40 percent make up from steel coil spring and border rod construction.
-Wholesale cost in recent days from steel suppliers has seen a jump of nearly 20%.
+With demand running high and supply running low it is no wonder we keep seeing steel prices rising so fast.
+Most mattresses and box springs consist of approximately 40 percent makeup from steel coil spring and border rod construction.
+The wholesale cost in recent days from steel suppliers has seen a jump of nearly 20%.

 What do you think about current mattress prices?